Skip to main content

 A lot of agency support.
 The agency works for you and manages your workers.
 This is called Standard Model Agency.

-• The agency hires, trains and supervises your workers.
+• The agency hires, trains and supervises workers that you approve.

-• You help make decisions about what kind of support you need.
+• You make decisions about the support you need and your goals.

 • The agency helps you achieve your goals.

-This option is good if you want to get support without the stress of managing workers.
+This option is good if you want to get support without managing workers yourself.

 Hire your worker